 5.Storage pots for brushes I got mine from B&M but you can use anything such as a old candle holder cleaned out or a mug you don't drink from.

-6. Have a sort out of your makeup get rid off the old,give away things that you don't want to friends/family.
+6. Have a sort out of your makeup get rid off the old,give away things that you don't want to friends/family if it's unused!.

 7.Wipe your mascara around the rim with baby wipes this will get rid of bacteria, you can also wipe your eyeshadow palette to get rid off any excess.

-8.Use a anti bac wipe to clean out your makeup bag this will help keep it fresh and get rid of any dirt etc.
+8.Use a anti bac wipe to clean out your makeup bag this will help keep it fresh and get rid off any dirt and grime.

 10.Label products with the date you got them so you know how long you've had them.